Warnock hails '˜real great' Gerrard

-Wigan Athletic captain Stephen Warnock says his old pal Steven Gerrard will go down as ‘a real great of the game’ after the Liverpool legend announced his retirement.
+Wigan Athletic captain Stephen Warnock says his old pal Steven Gerrard will go down as '˜a real great of the game' after the Liverpool legend announced his retirement from the game.

 Gerrard has called time on his career at the age of 36-year-old, having left Los Angeles Galaxy earlier this month after a distinguished career with Liverpool and England.

 Warnock came through the Anfield Academy with Gerrard, and was a team-mate for a number of years - sharing 2005 Champions League glory together - before moving on in search of more regular first-team football.

 And having witnessed greatness at such close quarters, Warnock says Gerrard deserves all the plaudits he will inevitably get.

 “Stevie’s record speaks for itself,” Warnock told the Evening Post.